-The UTSA College of Engineering invites you to it’s second annual Technology Symposium showcasing innovative student projects and research performed across multiple disciplines.
+The UTSA College of Engineering invites you to it’s third annual Technology Symposium showcasing innovative student projects and research performed across multiple disciplines.
 The symposium will not only include work in engineering, but also advances achieved in architecture, business, and science.
 The event will include the biannual Center for Innovation and Technology Entrepreneurship (CITE) $100K Student Technology Venture Competition.

+The Tech Symposium will be held in the H-E-B University Center on UTSA Main Campus.
 Free Special Event Parking for guests of the Technology Symposium is located in the Ximenes Ave.
 Garage.
 A Parking Attendant will be stationed at the entrance to the garage, please pick up a special event swipe card to gain access and exit from the garage.

 Pre-register by clicking here!

 The Capstone Projects are the culmination of the engineering undergraduate studies, enabling all engineering students, in their senior year, to apply the knowledge they have accumulated throughout their programs to design, develop, and implement innovative and relevant engineering products.

 The CITE $100K Student Technology Venture Competition focuses on student entrepreneurial activities, to give students hands-on experience as early stage entrepreneurs.
 Teams of senior business and engineering students work throughout the semester to develop a technology demonstrator and business plan to successfully develop a new company.